devopscube/linux-foundation-coupon/README.md

 - [CKS Study Guide 2024 ](https://devopscube.com/cks-exam-guide-tips/)<sup>Blog</sup>

+## Linux Foundation Cyber Monday & Black Friday Deal 2024

+The Linux Foundation has not yet announced specific details for their Cyber Monday and Black Friday deals for 2024.

+Historically, they have offered significant discounts during this period.
+For instance, in previous years, discounts have reached up to 65% on certification bundles and courses.

+We will update this repo once the Cyber Monday deal is live.

 ## Recomended Linux Foundation Cerifications

 Here’s an overview of some key certifications from the Linux Foundation that are highly regarded, especially for those looking to work in open source, cloud computing, and DevOps roles: